nathan-vo810/DeepRL-Navigation/REPORT.md

 ## 2. Implementation
 ### 2.1  Deep Q-Networks (DQN) model

-DQN is a neural network consists of 2 fully-connected layers, and 1 output layer.
+DQN is implemented as a neural network consisting of 1 input layer, 2 fully-connected hidden layers, and 1 output layer.
 The network can be described as follow:
 * Input layer: 37 neurons (the state size)
 * Fully-connected layer 1: 64 neurons, activation = ReLU
 * Fully-connected layer 2: 64 neurons, activation = ReLU